tlienart/Franklin.jl/docs/src/index.md

 ### Why?

-There is a multitude of [static site generators](https://www.staticgen.com/) out there so why bother with yet another one, and is this one worth your time?
+There is a multitude of [static site generators](https://www.staticgen.com/) out there so why bother with yet another one? and is this one worth your time?

 I didn't start working on JuDoc hoping to "beat" mature and sophisticated generators like Hugo etc.
 Rather, a few years back I was using Jacob Mattingley's [Jemdoc](http://jemdoc.jaboc.net/using.html) package in Python with Wonseok Shin's [neat extension](https://github.com/wsshin/jemdoc_mathjax) for MathJax support and decided I wanted to build something similar in Julia (whence the name) and improve on the few things I didn't like.